 The concept of trends is an interesting one and is often relevant to financial trading, be that of currencies, shares, or anything else.
 There are many sayings and rules of thumb from this lucrative and slightly shady world and to paraphrase one, a trend is only a trend until it ends.
 That is the cautionary part of this story, but let’s start at the beginning.

 Sometimes teams, players, horses, or anything else you might decide to bet on go on a run of form or hot streak.
 This might be a defender scoring goals, a team keeping clean sheets, a horse putting together a run of wins, or a cricketer racking up the runs for fun.

 For whatever reason, be it great form, sky-high confidence, luck, a statistical anomaly, a change in technique, or something else, their performances or results have deviated from the norm to create a trend.

-Our last piece of advice is one that we tend to serve up in any article about being successful at gambling, backing winners or trying to make money from betting.
+Our last piece of advice is one that we tend to serve up in any article about being successful at gambling, backing winners or trying to have the edge when betting.
 It is nice and simple too: make the most of free bets and offers.
 These alone won’t be sufficient to make a terrible punter into a pro or a bad bet into a good bet, but they do very much put the odds in your favour.

 The bottom line is that you will harldy risk anything by taking advantage of what the bookies have to offer.
-Almost all bonuses, promotions and free bets offered by betting sites to new and existing customers increase the value for the punter.
+Almost all bonus code offers promoted by betting sites to new and existing customers increase the value for the punter.
 Taking a fairly typical “bet £5, get £20” in free bets offer, subject to the Ts and Cs, you are effectively getting £25 of bets with a risk of just £5.

 In such a scenario, you almost don’t even need to find good sports bets because the value lies in the promotion.
-If you make five bets of £5 each you can afford to lose two, three, or maybe even four (depending on the odds) and still make a profit.
+If you make five bets of £5 each you can afford to lose two, three, or maybe even four (depending on the odds) and still have the edge.